 Please tell her Midlife Globetrotter sent you 🙂

 I was able to ask Penelope many questions during our evening together and did ask how safe she considered Athens, and what to keep in mind as a solo woman traveler in Athens.
 She reassured me it was very safe to walk around central Athens on my own, day and evening, including the National Gardens.

 My favorite way to explore European cities is on foot, and although Athens is a sprawling city, central Athens is compact.
 Everything I wanted to see was within a 30-minute stroll of the hotels I stayed in.
 After my first evening with Penelope, I felt comfortable exploring the city on my own.

-If you are nervous about evenings on your own, I recommend evening tours/dinners with a guide or dining close to your hotel.
-This is another reason having a centrally located hotel is great – more within walking distance.
+If you are nervous about being out in the evenings on your own, I recommend evening tours/dinners with a guide or dining close to your hotel.
+It is another reason that having a centrally located hotel is great – there will be good restauarnts within walking distance.

-I explored several areas on my own and walked during the day from Kolonaki to the National Archaeological Museum which I highly recommend.
+I explored several areas on my own, including the Athens Acropolis and the Plaka.
+I walked one day from the neighborhood of Kolonaki to the National Archaeological Museum which I highly recommend.
 It has the world’s best collection of ancient Greek art, spanning 7000 BCE to 500 CE.

 Seeing the Acropolis - Do You Need a Guide?